fionalimyh/tss-coach-portal-ui-no-schema/handover.md

 - Headless browser automation (`playwright`) unavailable in this WSL2 environment.
 Manual review via `http://localhost:5173` required.
 - Revenue calculation is fixed at $90/student/session — actual rate logic (per hour, per level, contracted rate) needs clarification from business before backend implementation.
+- Attendance summary copy in the full attendance workspace is still static demo text and does not yet derive from the compact roster attendance map.

 ---